My photo

 About

 I am a graduate student in the UNC-Chapel Hill Real-Time Systems Group under Professor James H. Anderson.
-My primary research focus is on extending the soft real-time optimality properties of Earliest-Deadline-First (EDF) schedulers.
+My dissertation is on Extending Soft Real-Time Analysis for Heterogeneous Multiprocessors.
+I am defending in July 2024.

 Teaching